High Society (Kottonmouth Kings album)

 High Society is the second studio album by American hip hop group Kottonmouth Kings.
-It was released June 27, 2000 via Suburban Noize/Capitol Records.
-Production was handled by member Daddy X, who also served as executive producer, Mike Kumagai, and co-producer Phil Kaffel, except for one track, "King's Blend", which was produced by Eric "E-Man" Roger.
+It was released June 27, 2000, via Suburban Noize/Capitol Records.
+The album was produced by member Daddy X, who also served as executive producer, Mike Kumagai, and Phil Kaffel, except for one track, "King's Blend", which was produced by Eric "E-Man" Adger.
 It features guest appearances from Dog Boy, Corporate Avenger, Grand Vanacular, Insane Clown Posse, Sen Dog, T.S.O.L., and Sky Blue.

 The album peaked at number 65 on the Billboard 200 chart in the United States.
 The song "Peace Not Greed" peaked at number 37 on the Hot Modern Rock Tracks chart, with its accompanying music video being featured on MTV's Total Request Live as a 'Close Call'.
 The song "Crucial" along with a short FMV were included in the PS1 game T.J.
 Lavin's Ultimate BMX.